Tree Shaking

 Implementing Tree Shaking in an Angular Application

-The following steps demonstrate how to create an Angular application with Syncfusion components and bundle it with tree shaking.
+Follow these steps to implement an Angular application with Syncfusion components, optimizing it through tree shaking:

 "configurations": {